-Compared to the KingRex UC192 (which costs roughly the same) the UD10 had better bass and dynamics but still portayed a certain blandness.
-It was like the musicians hadn’t slept well and were tired.
-The sound just wasn’t anything special.
-The KingRex, with ASIO drivers at least, excells in ambiance and produces a very involving sound but lacks some attack and drive in the bass.
-Still, the UD10.1 Lite was already much better than the computer’s built in coaxial output in that it was more lively and more rhythmic but I, being the spoilt person that I am, expect more than that.
-So in came the battery power supply!
+Compared to the KingRex UC192 (which costs roughly the same) the UD10 had better bass and dynamics but still portrayed a certain blandness.
+It was like the musicians hadn’t slept well and were tired and the performance just wasn’t anything special.
+The KingRex, with ASIO drivers at least, excels in ambiance and produces a very involving sound even if it lacks some attack and drive in the bass.
+Still, the UD10.1 Lite was already much better than the computer’s built-in coaxial output in that it was more lively and more rhythmic.

 Battery Power Supply

-Those who also know my other reviews in these pages, know that I love my BPS’ses.
-My Jef Rowland preamps and poweramps alike, all have Battery Power Supplies.
-BPSes can sure bring many advantages but it’s not always better in all areas.
-For example, switching the Rowland amps to pure battery operation makes for a super-smooth and un-electronical, relaxed and very freely floating soundstage but at the expense of some speed and drive in the bass.
-I just switch on and off the BPSes depending on my mood.
+Those who have read more of my reviews, know that I love my BPS’ses.
+My Jef Rowland preamps and power amps alike, all have Battery Power Supplies.
+A BPS can sure bring many advantages but it’s not always better in all areas.
+For example, switching the Rowland amps to pure battery operation makes for a super-smooth and un-electronical, relaxed and freely floating soundstage but at the expense of some drive and attach in the bass.
+This leads me to switch on and off the BPSes depending on my mood.